Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 4. Upload required documents.
 Be prepared to provide proof of income, bank statements and a valid government ID.
 Some lenders may connect to your financial accounts directly to verify your information.

 5. Review and sign your loan agreement.
-Once you have the loan agreement from your lender, carefully read your loan’s terms and conditions before signing.
+Once you have received the loan agreement from your lender, carefully read your loan’s terms and conditions before signing.
 Verify your loan’s APR, origination fees (if any) and monthly payment.

 6. Wait for your funds to arrive.
-After approval, most lenders will transfer funds to your bank account as soon as one business day, although it can take up to five business days in some cases.
+After approval, most lenders transfer funds to your bank account as soon as one business day, although it can take up to five business days in some cases.

 Tips to get the lowest rate on your loan